qmacro/cloud-platform-workflow-virtual-pilot/exercises/10/readme.md

 $.context.usertaskinfo = $.usertasks.usertask1.last;
 ```

 :point_right: Save the workflow definition (you've saved the Script Task file but you've also made changes to the definition itself, remember) and then follow the usual "build/deploy" flow.

-Once the deployment is complete, create a new instance using Postman as you've done before.
+:point_right: Once the deployment is complete, create a new instance using Postman as you've done before.

 ### 3. Process the User Task and check the context